pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020posters.md

 Go to the [main page](https://disease-maps.org/DMCM2020)
 Go to the [submission page](https://disease-maps.org/DMCM2020submit)

-**IMPORTANT:** Videos for posters, when available, are embedded.
-Safari browser may not display the embedded videos correctly.
+**IMPORTANT:** If you have any trouble displaying the video, right click on the video thumbnail and download it to watch.
-In this case, right click on the video thumbnail and download the video to watch it.
+If this doesn't work, follow the link behind the poster title and download the video directly from Zenodo.

 ### <strong><font color="Blue">Thursday 12 November</font></strong>
 ### <strong><font color="Blue">10.50-11.10 Poster Session A</font></strong>